 Introduction

-Folk wisdom claims that younger speakers tend to acquire a second language (L2) with greater ease than older speakers, as in immigrant families where the parents in the long term speak more effortfully and with a stronger accent than the children.
+Folk wisdom claims that younger speakers tend to acquire a second language (L2) with greater ease than older speakers.
+For instance, adults of immigrant families often have to exert more effort and develop a stronger accent than their children when acquiring a second language.
 Does this phenomenon occur due to biological and maturational or environmental factors?
-That is to say, does the brain lose flexibility with age such that late learners are biologically predisposed to attain lower levels of L2 proficiency than early learners, or do the environment and linguistic input, the individual’s first language (L1), as well as the individual’s motivation and subjective fit to the environment, play at least as important a role in final L2 proficiency?
+That is to say, does the brain lose flexibility with age such that late learners are biologically predisposed to attain lower levels of L2 proficiency than early learners, or do the environment and linguistic input, the individual’s first language (L1), as well as the individual’s motivation and subjective fit to the environment, influence L2 proficiency?

 Research on Maturational Factors Affecting Language Acquisition

-The former possibility has been called the Critical Period Hypothesis (CPH) and, according as it has been interpreted, makes various assumptions and predictions (Pallier, 2007).
+The Critical Period Hypothesis (CPH) posits that biological and maturational factors are responsible for the discrepancies in language acquisition proficiency between older and younger learners.
+The exact nature of the biological proponents of CPH vary in interpretations, assumptions and predictions (Pallier, 2007).
 In the strict tradition, Lenneberg (1967) suggests that a limited time window between infancy and puberty exists within which L1 can be acquired and beyond which competency declines.
-Lenneberg depends on indirect behavioral evidence and proposes the mechanism that past puberty the brain irreversibly loses the neural plasticity necessary for language acquisition.
+Lenneberg (1967) depends on indirect behavioral evidence and proposes the mechanism that past puberty the brain irreversibly loses the neural plasticity necessary for language acquisition.
 A variation on the mechanism is that a speaker’s L1 ‘fixes’ the functional neural connections in the cortex (Penfield, 1965; cited by Pallier, 2007).

-Since the hypothesis was put forth, many researchers have supported it.
-Curtiss (1977), studying severely linguistically deprived children, argue that their inability to attain linguistic competence despite rehabilitation supports CPH.
-Newport and Supalla (1987), studying congenitally deaf adults, argue that increasing age of exposure to ASL as L1 in childhood and puberty predicts a decline in ultimate production and comprehension.
-Because their study showed a gradual decline in proficiency rather than a sharp drop, it supports a sensitive rather than a critical period for language acquisition.
+Since CPH was put forth, many researchers have supported it.
+Curtiss (1977), studied severely linguistically deprived children, and argued that their inability to attain linguistic competence despite rehabilitation supports CPH.
+Newport and Supalla (1987), studied congenitally deaf adults, argue that increasing age of exposure to ASL as L1 in childhood and puberty predicts a decline in ultimate production and comprehension.
+Their study showed a gradual decline in proficiency rather than a sharp decline which supports a sensitive rather than a critical period for language acquisition.

-Later researchers have investigated the existence of a sensitive period for second language acquisition.
+More recent research investigated the idea of a sensitive period for second language acquisition, rather than a critical period.
 When it comes to age effects on L2 rather than L1 proficiency, researchers must contend with the possible effects of L2 on L1 and with the correlation between age and non-maturational factors.
 As reviewed by Johnson and Newport (1989), the literature suggests that in studies of immigrants age of arrival to a host country is the only predictor of L2 proficiency and that late learners have an initial and short-lived advantage over early learners which is reversed when measured by ultimate attainment.

 Johnson and Newport (1989), studying Chinese and Korean immigrants to America, argue that their performance on tests of grammaticality judgments for English morphology and syntax is best predicted by their age of arrival, that is to say, their immersion in L2. [relevant criticism] Oyama (1976) argues for a sensitive period in acquiring L2 phonology. [criticism]